 The three day and three night “conflict” you perceive is no conflict at all.
 It has been long understood in Jewish teaching that any part of a day includes the entire day.

-A. I’ve received several eMails like yours, all just as certain of their opinion as you are of yours and all different from yours and each other’s.
+I’ve received several emails like yours, all just as certain of their opinion as you are of yours and all different from yours and each other’s.
 For example, some take the Lord’s clear statement of three days and three nights, which should frame the discussion, as meaning three full days and three full nights (not one minute less than 72 hours in the tomb, as one put it).
 They add the word “full” which doesn’t appear in the original, and disregard the tradition you mention of counting parts of days as if they were full days.

 But even taking this tradition into account you can’t get three days and three nights into the Friday/Sunday scenario you propose.
 The 13 references to “on the third day” can not be used to negate the Lord’s clear statement of three days and three nights.
 They have to agree with it since the Bible can not say one thing in one place and something else in another.